gerwin3/openh264/README.md

 This will provide OpenH264 as a static library to `your_compilation` without the included bindings.

-## Known Issues

-* Windows is not supported since the Zig `nasm` dependency [does not work on Windows](https://github.com/allyourcodebase/nasm/issues/3) at this time.

 ## Contribute

 It should work on most platforms and architectures, but has only been tested on